For the purposes of the Arkansas State Game and Fish Code of Regulations, the following terms shall be construed, respectively, to mean and include:

 RESIDENCE –Any dwelling such as a house, manufactured home, or apartment that is permanently fixed in place and is owned, leased, or rented fully or in part by an individual.
 This term does not include tents; temporary lodging or rental units such as hotels, motels, resorts, or commercial campgrounds; recreational vehicles; mobile travel trailers; or motor vehicles.

-- A natural person whose domicile currently is in Arkansas and has been for at least 60 consecutive days.
+- A natural person whose domicile currently is in Arkansas and has been for at least 60 consecutive days qualifies as a "resident" under this Code.
 “Domicile” means the one and only place where a person has physically established a true, fixed and permanent home, and to where, whenever the person is briefly and temporarily absent, the person intends to return.
-Children younger than 18 are presumed to have the same resident status as their custodial parent or legal guardian unless otherwise documented.
-A person is not considered a resident under this Code if the person:
+Children younger than 18 are presumed to have the same resident status as their parent or legal guardian.
+A person is not considered a "resident" under this Code if the person:

 - Resides in the state only for a special or temporary purpose, but not limited to, engaging in hunting, fishing, or trapping, or

 - Has been issued any resident license, permit, or tag (except ones that are designated as non-expiring) to hunt, fish or trap in another state or country that is still valid in that state or country.